 2. Yuma Territorial Prison State Historical Park

-Don’t forget to snap your own mugshot before leaving using the original mirror that created a simultaneous front and side profile in one photo.
+Before bidding farewell to this intriguing site, be sure to capture your own mugshot using the original mirror that ingeniously captured a simultaneous front and side profile in a single photograph.

 3. Gateway Park